Still have questions? Email us at email@example.com! We’re happy to hear from you!

 I’ve raised a flag for a student, what now?

-Student Notification: When an FYI academic flag, kudos, or referral is raised on a student, the student is automatically notified via email and provided with any comments noted by the instructor.
+Student Notification: When an Alert flag, kudos, or referral is raised on a student, the student is automatically notified via email and provided with any comments noted by the instructor.
 Comments from instructors are encouraged!
-NOTE: If an Action flag is raised for a student, the student will not receive notification of this.
+NOTE: When General Concern and Behavioral Concern flags are raised for a student, the student will not receive notification of this.
 You’ll see when you raise a flag that the system tells you exactly who can and cannot see that particular flag.
 While students do see the original comments included in the flag being raised, they do not see additional comments entered into the system by others regarding any flags (academic or otherwise).

-Student Action: Any time an FYI academic flag or kudos is raised on a student, that student receives an email encouraging them to seek support and take advantage of the resources that have been suggested.
+Student Action: Any time an Alert flag or kudos is raised on a student, that student receives an email encouraging them to seek support and take advantage of the resources that have been suggested.

 What does clearing a flag mean?
 For that specific issue, the student has responded (e.g.: resumed attending class, worked with professor to make up work, etc.) or at least two attempts have been made to contact the student.
 Comments upon clearing the flag will allow others in the network to clearly understand the resolution.